 Q: What is GPA Mentor Match?

-- GPA Mentor Match is the latest addition to an expanding line-up of GPA's services to support members’ professional development needs.
+- GPA Mentor Match is one of GPA's services to support members’ professional development needs.
 It is an online tool – including a searchable database – that facilitates the establishment of mentoring relationships.
 It is user-driven, allowing registered Mentees to search among registered Mentors using specified criteria to find individuals whose experience and expertise match areas in which they wish to be mentored.

 Q: Is there a fee associated with using GPA Mentor Match?

 Mentor Match is a benefit of membership and is available only to GPA members.
-There is no extra charge to use this resource.
+There are no additional fees to use this resource.

 Q: How are Mentors and Mentees matched?

 Members must first enroll as a Mentor, Mentee or both.
 During the enrollment process, members will select preferences for various demographics (including Mentoring Venue and Mentoring Topics) to establish their personal criteria.